wallarm/product-documentation/docs/latest/user-guides/rules/regex-rule.md

 1. Go to the *Rules* tab
 1. Find or create the branch for `example.com/test.php` and click *Add rule*
-1. Choose *Ignore regular expressions*
+1. Choose *Disable attack detection by the regular expressions*
 1. Enter the ID of the rule that you want to disable into the *Regex ID* field
 1. Set the point `Header X-AUTHENTICATION`
 1. Click *Create*